siritami/test1/readme.md

 	Example: You want 60% of SD Card capacity to Internal storage and 40% capacity External storage

     `sm partition disk:181,49 mixed 60`

+	But when you need rollback to default state SD Card all capacity your SD Card as External storage

+	`sm partition disk:181,49 public`

 4. Now wait for 2-3 minutes for format your SD Card